heynicejacket/SSAPI-101/README.md

 While I'm not quite the former, I have a bit of the latter.

-This will hopefully be a growing repository of simple examples of how to I/O your Smartsheet assets, manipulate the data therein, and push it to other services.
+This is intended as a single stop shop, growing repository of simple examples of how to I/O your Smartsheet assets, manipulate the data therein, and push it to other services.